jonfeavel/portfolio/portfolio.md

   <main class="library-content">
     <h1>Portfolio</h1>
-    <p class="subtitle">Selected Work and Frameworks</p>
+    <p class="subtitle">**Selected Work and Frameworks**.</p>

-    <p>Below is a curated collection of work from my professional journey.
-From coursework, to various reading, or custom framework creation, each piece is presented in a way that feels as though we were sitting across from one another in a meeting room.</p>
+    <p>_Below is a curated collection of work from my professional journey.
+From coursework, to various reading, or custom framework creation, each piece is presented in a way that feels as though we were sitting across from one another in a meeting room._</p>

     <hr style="border: 0; border-top: 1px solid rgba(255,255,255,0.2); margin: 40px 0;">